Ana Louisa Soares

 Ana Luisa Soares is a Portuguese architect and co-founder of Fala Atelier, an architectural firm based in Oporto.
 Her work has been featured globally, including at the Venice Biennale of Architecture, and in solo exhibitions for Fala Atelier in Panama, Italy, Macedonia, France, and Portugal.
 In addition to her firm's work, she has held several teaching positions in schools across Europe and North America.

 Early life and education

 She was born in a small town near Porto called Marcos de Canaveses, where her early exposure to construction and architecture sparked her interest in the field.

 She completed her master of architecture at FAUP (Faculdade de Arquitectura da Universidade do Porto) in 2007 and participated in an exchange program at Tokyo University in 2012.
 Before establishing her own practice, Ana Luisa gained professional experience by collaborating with international architecture offices, including Harry Gugger Studio in Basel in 2011 and Toyo Ito & Associates in Tokyo in 2012.

 Teaching

-Ana Luisa has also been actively engaged in academia, serving as a visiting professor at various institutions such as HEAD Geneva, the Daniels Faculty at the University of Toronto, TU Munich, Munster FA, and Bratislava Faculty of Architecture.
+Ana Luisa has also been actively engaged in academia, serving as a visiting professor at various institutions such as HEAD Geneva, the Daniels Faculty at the University of Toronto, the Technical University of Munich, Munster FA, and Bratislava Faculty of Architecture.